 - meet obligations for national labour mobility, i.e. harmonizing licensing requirements so that agrology professionals can have their designation recognized within any province in Canada, and;

 - promote the role of agrology and professionals in agrology within Canada.

 - Each member of Agrologists Agronomes Canada may delegate one representative to sit on the Board of Directors.
 The current Board consists of nine provincial agrology institutes, including BCIA.
 JP Ellson, CEO/Registrar, BCIA, is Chair of Agrologists Agronomes Canada for 2020-2022.

-- A key role of Agrologists Agronomes Canada is to help provincial agrology regulators develop and coordinate national standards.
+- A crucial role of Agrologists Agronomes Canada is to help provincial agrology regulators develop and coordinate national standards.
 A national commitment to educational and practice standards is in the public interest and encourages confidence in the profession.

 - Provincial regulators are responsible for education entrance criteria in their respective provinces.
 Some provincial agrology regulators* are already using the NES as guidelines in their admission process.
-Other provincial regulators are reviewing how to address challenges to implement this standard. *NSIA, MIA, SIA, BCIA
+Other provincial regulators are reviewing how to address challenges to implement this standard. *NSIA, MIA, SIA, AIA, BCIA

 For more information on Agrologists Agronomes Canada, visit Agrologists Agronomes Canada.